mckenzielee/Qi-Docs/docs/Qi_Types.rst

 SdsTypeCode
 ----------

-The SdsTypeCode is a numeric identifier used by Sds to identify SdsTypes.
+The SdsTypeCode is a numeric identifier used by SDS to identify SdsTypes.
 A SdsTypeCode exists for every supported type.

 Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode.
 Atomic